Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Application to Interactive Decision Making: Bandit Learnability and Beyond

-For a wide range of applications, the value function class $\Val$ is convex, such as in contextual multi-armed bandits~\citep{foster2020beyond}, contextual linear bandits~\citep{chu2011contextual}, contextual non-parametric bandits~\citep{cesa2017algorithmic}, and contextual convex bandits~\citep{lattimore2020improved}.
-Hence, for these problem classes, the complexity of no-regret learning is completely characterized by the DEC of $\Val$ and the newly proposed $\DV{\Val}$ (up to squaring and a factor of $\log|\cC|$).
+There are many standard structured bandit problems where the value function class $\Val$ is convex, including multi-armed bandits, linear bandits, and non-parametric bandits (with smoothness~\citep{rigollet2010nonparametric}, or concavity~\citep{lattimore2020improved}, or sub-modularity~\citep{nie2022explore}, or etc.).
+For these problem classes, the complexity of no-regret learning is completely characterized by the DEC of $\Val$ and the \ddim $\DV{\Val}$ (up to a quadratic factor).

-More generally, \dct~also provides a characterization for contextual bandits with a bounded action space $\cA$. \begin{corollary} For any value function class $\cH$, \cref{alg:ExO} achieves the following regret bound on the problem class $\cMF$ with high probability